parikshithb/ramenctl/docs/gather.md

 ## gather application

 The gather application command gathers data for a specific disaster recover protected application.
-It gathers entire namespaces related to the protected application across the hub and the managed clusters.
+It gathers entire namespaces and S3 data related to the protected application across the hub and the managed clusters.

 ### Looking up applications